 Philadelphia roll sushi is a type of maki sushi or rolled sushi made by rolling smoked salmon, cream cheese and cucumber in nori seaweed sheet and seasoned rice.
 Also called Philly roll or Japanese bagel roll, it’s an inside-out sushi roll (Uramaki) where the rice is on the outside and the nori is on the inside, wrapping the filling.

-Philadelphia roll sushi was created in 1980s in North America, and the name comes from the Philadelphia cream cheese brand.
-As the combination of smoked salmon and cream cheese is often used on a bagel, Philly roll sushi is also called Japanese bagel roll.
+Philadelphia roll sushi was created in the 1980s in North America, and the name comes from the Philadelphia cream cheese brand.
+As the combination of smoked salmon and cream cheese is often used on a bagel, Philly roll sushi is also called a Japanese bagel roll.
 It’s good for breakfast, lunch or dinner.

 What’s in a Philadelphia roll sushi?